Nick Senzel Player Props: Reds vs. Marlins

 Nick Senzel At The Plate

-- Senzel has eight doubles, nine home runs and 24 walks while hitting .226.
+- Senzel has nine doubles, nine home runs and 24 walks while hitting .227.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.